Make your book take off

 When you’ve finalized the content and feel like any issues are resolved, you can send it in for another round of editing.

-- If you’ve done a thorough job of self-editing, using the advice we gave in our manuscript critique, a copy edit may be all that is necessary, especially if you’re an experienced author and don’t want any input on style.
+- If you’ve done a thorough job of self-editing, using the advice we gave in our manuscript critique, a copy edit might be all that is necessary, especially if you’re an experienced author and don’t want any input on style.

 - If you’d like us to help improve your writing style, a line edit will allow us to make more substantial changes to improve reader enjoyment.

-Regardless, some amount of editing is necessary after a developmental edit to catch any errors and to improve readability.
+Regardless, some amount of editing is necessary after a developmental edit to catch errors and to improve readability.
 If you’re not sure what level of editing you need next, contact your editor for advice.

 Free Sample Editing